-To address the tumor stroma's role as a primary impediment to effective treatment, Lisata's approach is to activate the C-end rule ("CendR"), or CendR system, a naturally occurring active transport system.
-Lisata's lead investigational drug, LSTA1 (a specific internalizing R-G-D or iRGD peptide) activates this transport system in a tumor-specific manner (Sugahara, Science, 2010).
-This results in tumors selectively and more efficiently taking up systemically administered anticancer drugs as if they were nutrients.
-As a result, more drug accumulates in the tumor than would accumulate without LSTA1, while normal tissues are not affected.
-Moreover, the drugs penetrate tumor cells farther away from blood vessels with LSTA1 present than without.
+To address the tumor stroma's role as a primary impediment to effective treatment, our approach is to activate the C-end rule ("CendR"), or CendR system, a naturally occurring active transport system.
+Our lead investigational drug, LSTA1 (a specific internalizing R-G-D or iRGD peptide), activates this transport system in a tumor-specific manner (Sugahara, Science, 2010).
+LSTA1 enables more selective and efficient uptake of systemically administered anti-cancer drugs resulting in more intratumoral drug accumulation.
 The overall result is enhanced anticancer activity without an increase in side effects.
-Anticancer drugs can be coupled/tethered or conjugated to LSTA1 or other CendR peptides in Lisata's portfolio, but can be also co-administered with LSTA1.
-Lisata believes that the co-administration option is an advantage because it is not necessary to create a new chemical entity with its attendant development and regulatory hurdles, providing a potentially faster-to-clinic and potentially faster-to-market product opportunity for a range of solid tumor cancers and for co-administration with a range of therapies.
+While it is possible to couple/tether or conjugate some anticancer drugs to LSTA1, we believe that the co-administration approach is an advantage because it does not create a new chemical entity with its attendant development and regulatory hurdles, thereby providing an anticipated faster-to-clinic and faster-to-market product opportunity for a range of co-administration therapies.

 Clinical progress with other approaches to address delivery to highly fibrotic tumors, such as PEGylated hyaluronidase and hedgehog inhibitors, has been limited by toxicity and side effects.
 LSTA1 has demonstrated favorable safety/tolerability and activity in clinical trials to enhance delivery of standard-of-care chemotherapy for mPDAC.
-Lisata and its collaborators have also amassed non-clinical data demonstrating enhanced delivery of a range of emerging anticancer therapies, including immunotherapies, and RNA-based therapeutics.
 LSTA1's cancer-targeted delivery may enable such emerging treatment modalities to treat a range of solid tumors potentially more effectively.